-Published: September 06, 2022 • Updated: October 27, 2022 • 2 min read
+Published: September 06, 2022 • Updated: June 25, 2023 • 2 min read

 A big mental leap I made early in my programming was starting to view computers as something that could be understood.

-A computer is a physical thing: a chip with circuits.
-You can recreate it with water or even Minecraft redstone.
-Each abstraction on top of the silicon is a set of instructions that combine into something remarkable.
+What is a computer?
+It’s a piece of silicon.
+You can recreate a basic version of it with water or even Minecraft redstone.
+Each abstraction on top of that piece of silicon is a set of instructions that combine into something remarkable.
 Something that you, with enough time, can understand.

-Restated: computers are not magical.
+To put it another way: computers are not magical.

 Thanks to Nelson Elhage, whose post of the same name inspired this one.

 What are your thoughts on understanding computers?
 Let me know!

 Join 100+ engineers who subscribe for advice, commentary, and technical deep-dives into the world of software.